hpc/pavilion2/docs/basics.rst

     PATH=<PVINSTALL_PATH>/bin:${PATH}

-Pavilion figures out paths to everything else on it's own.
+Pavilion figures out paths to everything else on its own.

 Then simply run pavilion: